Skip to content

 The more strategically you create for platform algorithms, the more your platform revenue grows:

-• Focus on platforms with the best creator monetization (YouTube is still king)
+• Focus on platforms with the best creator monetization (YouTube is still the strongest)

 • Post consistently to build cumulative view counts